By Christopher Brown of OCDCarCare.com

 The best prevention/ protection against hard water spotting is a STRATEGY.

-Top Tips to Avoid Vehicle Hard Water Spots
+11 Tips to Avoid Automotive Hard Water Spots

-- DON’T Let Water Dry on Vehicle Surfaces: Remove as Soon as Possible
+- DON’T Let Water Dry on Automotive Surfaces: Remove as Soon as Possible

-- Avoid Washing in Direct Sun: Wash Vehicles in Shaded Areas Only
+- Avoid Car Washing in Direct Sun.
+Wash Vehicles in Shaded Areas Only

 - Immediately Dry Vehicle After Washing